open-telemetry/opentelemetry-js/packages/opentelemetry-shim-opentracing/README.md

 OpenTracing shim allows existing OpenTracing instrumentation to report to OpenTelemetry

-Note: Baggage is currently not progagated, see [issues/329](https://github.com/open-telemetry/opentelemetry-js/issues/329).
+Note: Baggage is currently not propagated, see [issues/329](https://github.com/open-telemetry/opentelemetry-js/issues/329).

 ## Installation